Moving to Japan from the UK

 Finding accommodation when you are moving to Japan from the UK can be difficult, particularly if you have not grasped the local language yet.
 If you do not speak Japanese, it is advisable to bring somebody with you who does: This will avoid any misunderstandings and make the whole process a lot easier.
 Useful phrases include Shiki-kin (refundable deposit), Moshikomi Shokokin (Temporary booking fee), and Tetsuke-kin (Initial deposit).
 Additional interpretation services and assurance of a fair lease agreement can be provided by realtors and relocation services.

 Realtors: Housing in Japan is commonly rented through realtors or real estate agents so they will have the listings and the experience to help you.
-They are a great resource, not only for finding the right neighbourhood for you but also to get reasonable terms on your lease while vouching for expatriates’ suitability as tenants.
+They are a great resource, not only for finding the right neighbourhood for you but also for getting reasonable terms on your lease while vouching for expatriates’ suitability as tenants.

-Relocation Services: Relocation agencies, like realtors, can be very useful when you are finding housing in Japan.
+Relocation Services: Relocation agencies, like realtors, can be very useful when you are looking for housing in Japan.
 These agencies also offer many additional services to ease your relocation, such as offering customs and language training, spousal employment assistance and school searches.

 Read about the Relocation Services offered by Gerson Relocation and how we can ease your international relocation.